dailystory/docs/articles/changelog/2020/march.md

 # DailyStory Product Updates for March 2020
 ## March 17, 2020
 * status of automation to show is running or not
+* add url helper for working with utm codes
+* Add utmsource to campaign

 ## March 16, 2020
 * bug when export search s is not set in querystring default to all